junkshon/junkshon_src_ipscan/README.md

 # junkshon src ipscan
 Scans directories and files for IP addresses inside source code and/or configuration files.

-The program scans files and outputs to a JSON file.
+The program scans files and outputs to a JSON file, the JSON file can be read by the junkshon platform if it is uploaded.

 # requirements
 Requires python3 to run.